 Why You Shouldn’t Assign Team Members to User Stories During Sprint Planning

 last week we talked about why we can’t seem to let go of “finalizing the plan”.
 This week we'll look at a common bad habit that can sneak into your sprint planning in Scrum.

 Thank you for reading the free edition of The Agile Compass!
-Consider upgrading today.
-Paying subscribers improve their knowledge and skills faster by listening to audio versions of the articles, joining our Discord community, and getting access to the full archive.
+Ever thought to upgrade?
+Premium subscribers improve their knowledge and skills faster by getting direct answers from me in our Discord community, connecting with fellow agile minds, and getting access to the full archive of articles.

+Why You Shouldn’t Assign Team Members to User Stories During Sprint Planning